soundpress/RulesOfNYC/docs/c04/index.rst

       (iv) name and telephone number of the Contracting Officer to whom inquiries may be directed.

 (d) Award.
-Small purchases for goods and all services except construction valued at over $20,000 or small purchases for construction valued at over $35,000 shall be awarded to the lowest responsive and responsible bidder or to the responsive and responsible offeror that has made the most advantageous offer.
+Purchases made, pursuant to subparagraph (c)(1)(iii) above, shall be awarded to the lowest responsive and responsible bidder or to the responsive and responsible offeror that has made the most advantageous offer.
 After such determination has been made and all necessary approvals have been obtained, the Contracting Officer must issue a purchase order or contract, as appropriate, to the successful bidder or offeror.

 (e) Record.
-The procurement file for a small purchase shall include, at a minimum:
+The procurement file for a small purchase shall include, at a minimum, any of the following that are applicable:

    (1) name of the responsible Contracting Officer;